Gestusition/Cuboroid/README.md

 # Cuboroid

-> ⚠️ **Alpha Release** — This is an experimental, Minecraft-inspired voxel project built entirely in the browser.
+> ⚠️ **Pre-Alpha Release** — This is an experimental, Minecraft-inspired voxel project built entirely in the browser.
 Expect bugs, missing features, and frequent changes.

 A browser-based voxel survival game powered by [Three.js](https://threejs.org/) and deployed on GitHub Pages.
 Cuboroid explores procedural world generation, survival mechanics, and real-time 3D rendering — all without any native downloads.